 Podfluence: What inspired you to start your show?
 What were some of your influences?

-After 2 years of hosting YELLOW TAPE: a true crime trivia show, which is a live, interactive show, I noticed my audience was often wanting to talk about the cases or topics we covered during the game.
+After 2 years of hosting YELLOW TAPE: a live interactive true crime trivia show, I noticed my audience was often wanting to talk about the cases or topics we covered during the game.
 So even though I worried the world didn’t need another true-crime podcast, I went ahead anyway, because I felt there was room for an interview format true crime show.

 I’m probably influenced by every podcaster I love but because of the interview style of DIE-ALOGUE, I really look to people I consider great interviewers like: Dax Shepard, Terry Gross, James Lipton, and Kelly Ripa.